augustenz/STT-Collection-Manager/README.txt

  - Increase Font Size: Increases the font size.
  - Decrease Font Size: Decreases the font size.
  - Reset Font Size: Resets the font size (12).
- - Chabge Font: Lists fonts found on the system and allows to change the font being used in the tables.
+ - Change Font: Lists fonts found on the system and allows to change the font being used in the tables.

-These settings ar saved.
+These settings are saved.

 6) Help